ComradeOgilvy/python_template/README.md

 # Python Template

-Python template than can be used to develop advanced applications.
+Python template which can be used to develop advanced applications.

 ## Features

-- parsing configuration file
+- arg-parsing a configuration file
 - formatted logging into file
-  - start time
+  - with start time, duration and end time
-  - duration
+- helper function for calling simple shell commands
-  - end time
+- handle exceptions during initialization & execution
-- helper functions for simple shell commands
+- exit codes